jefking/King.A-Trak/README.md

 - Synchronize from folder to Amazon
 - Synchronize between Azure and Amazon
 - Synchronize from folder to folder
+- Synchronize from Azure to folder
+- Synchronize from Amazon to folder

 ## [NuGet](https://www.nuget.org/packages/King.ATrak)
 ```